PrimalMyst/Books/codex/world-building/README.md

 ## Overview

-This directory contains comprehensive world-building documentation for MysticMyst.
+This directory contains comprehensive world-building documentation for PrimalMyst.
 All content here should align with the structured JSON data in the `/data` folder and serve as the narrative foundation for the game world.

 ## Directory Structure